davisethan/triangle-peg-solitaire/README.md

 # Triangle Solo Noble
-*Finds all solutions to the Triangle Solo Noble board game*
+*Play the game, and view rules, history, solutions of the game in this interactive web app*